QUALITY DECLARATION - SUMMARY

 |The ABS aims to produce high quality data from its research and experimental development collections, while minimising the reporting burden on higher education institutions.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.|

-The Survey of Research and Experimental Development, Higher Education Organisations is a census of in-scope institutions (refer to the Scope and Coverage section of the Explanatory Notes).
+The Survey of R&D, Higher Education Organisations is a census of in-scope institutions (refer to the Scope and Coverage section of the Explanatory Notes).
+The survey achieved a response rate of 100%.

 There are no other data sources with which ABS higher education R&D data can be directly compared.
 However, some observations can be made which suggest the survey outputs give a reasonable indication of real world expectations and events.
 For example, trends in data aligning with expectations due to changes in the availability of research funds to universities.